We all have an innate love for fighting no matter what age group we belong to.

 $503,162,313

-With its stunning cinematography, heart-pounding action, grand historical sets, and unforgettable performances, "Gladiator" remains a gold standard for epic fighting films.
+With breathtaking cinematography, exhilarating action, majestic sets, and unforgettable performances, "Gladiator" stands as a timeless benchmark in the world of epic fighting films.

 BiographyComedyDrama